skierpage/hydrogen_ladder_svg/README.md

 Remove all the ooo: attributes

-Remove the <defs> section that names slide elements and is out-of-date.
+Remove the <defs> section that names slide elements and is out-of-date and probably useless.

 == DONE: Summary so far ==
 "The Clean Hydrogen Ladder (now up to v4.1)" could be a single interactive SVG.